benerjo/rsuite/README.md

 The different elements that can be configured:
 * If the midi messages are going through or are blocked

+#### Metronome

+Provide a audio cue for the rythm

+The different elements that can be configured:
+* The number of quarters per bar
+* The number of quarters per minute
+* If the metronome is active

 #### Recorder

 This utility aims to record some audio output on a single channel